 The NBT is open from 10:00am to 2:00 pm Mondays to Thursday and 9:00 am to 1:00 pm Fridays.
 It’s important to note that there are no ATM’s in the country and Credit Cards cannot be used anywhere – even at the bank.
 You need to ensure you bring enough Australian dollars for your entire stay.

 There are however a couple of options should you run out of cash:

 Option 1: Prior to arriving in Tuvalu, you should ensure you have an online account with either Western Union or MoneyGram.
 Once in the country, you will find one agent for MoneyGram in the same building as the NBT and one agent for Western Union at Sulani General store.
 If you require additional funds you can login to your account, transfer funds to yourself (which will be charged to your credit card at home) then take your passport and transaction number to the agent in Tuvalu who will hand over the cash.

 Option 2: The Tuvalu Post Office sells Tuvaluan stamps to collectors all over the world through their website.
 Since credit card transactions cannot be processed in Tuvalu, the PO uses an agent in Australia for completing online transactions.
-The General Manager of the PO (Ms Sulia Vaelei) has confirmed that a tourist in need of funds can report to her at the Post Office, where she will take their credit card details, forward them to the agent in Australia who will charge their card and once the transaction is approved she will release the funds.
+The General Manager of the PO (Ms Sulia Vaelei) has confirmed that a tourist in need of funds can report to her at the Post Office, where she will take their credit card details, forward them to the agent in Australia who will charge their card and once the transaction is approved she will pay-out the corresponding amount in cash.

 Stamps from tiny, remote Tuvalu are prized by Philatelists around the world.
 Since most will never make it to Tuvalu, the Post Office sells the bulk of its stamps online.
 Each year, this country of 11,000 people produces at least twenty stamp issues with each issue having a print run in the millions.
 All those stamps find their way into albums around the world.